Learn about the power of standards in our DaaS Bible 2.0, and about running a data business on our new podcast, World of DaaS.

 Almost every potential customer of every data company will want to evaluate the data before making a large buying decision.
 Making that evaluation process easy for your customers is essential to any data company.
 You also want to make it easy for your salespeople (as data companies tend to have a lot of tire-kickers).

 One way to accelerate data buying and evaluation is having either a freemium model or some sort of self-serve model (or both).
-For instance, SafeGraph has a simple self-serve offering (feel free to use the coupon code “SpringIntoSafeGraph” for $100 for free data).
 Once companies already use some data, they are pre-qualified (like a PQL — Product Qualified Lead).

 If you are a data company and your customers are benefiting from your services (and they have assessed the data and seen it to be true), then you are in position to upsell new data elements to those customers.
 It is generally important for data companies to be able to upsell additional data products or services over time.
 Often they start by selling one data product and then upsell customers with an additional catalog of data products over time.